 AAP Announces New Epub3 Lite Implementation Project in Hopes of Jumpstarting Stalled Epub3 Adoption

-The American Association of Publishers has just .
+The American Association of Publishers has just announced a major initiative.
 They’re launching a new project that intends to find a way for more publishers to adopt Epub3, the new ebook format that the IDPF finalized in October 2011:

 The EPUB 3 Implementation Project is being developed in a partnership with retailers, digital content distributors, device makers, reading systems providers, assistive technology experts and standards organizations, with the support and engagement of leading advocates for people with disabilities.